-3.3 LEAD INDEPENDENT DIRECTOR
+3.3 Lead Independent Director

 The appointment of a Lead Independent Director is not required as the Chairman is an Independent Director and the Chairman and the Group CEO are different persons.
-Moreover, the majority of the Board are Independent Directors and none is part of Management or has a relationship with the Group CEO and his immediate family members.
+Moreover, the majority of the Board are Independent Directors and none of them is part of Management or has a relationship with the Group CEO and his immediate family members.
 The ARC Chairperson is also readily available to shareholders if they have concerns for which contact through the normal channels of communication with the Chairman or Management are inappropriate or inadequate.

-There are mechanisms for the Board to address any concern with conflict of interests, which are explained in the paragraph "Conflicts of Interest" on page 49.
+There are mechanisms for the Board to address any concern with conflicts of interest, which are explained in the paragraph "Conflicts of Interest" on page 45.